matauranz/steve/README.md

 create github pull....

-in local sgit steve create new branch commit... push to origin.. in github steve go to   pushed branch   ..create pull request...
+in local sgit steve create new branch

+commit...

+push to origin..

+0in github steve go to pushed branch

+..create pull request...